Home » Financial Literacy » Black Grants

 Do Google, Bing, and DuckDuckgo deliver free traffic to your website?

 Driving organic traffic from search engines can be a meaningful way to support or grow your business because it can consistently deliver people interested in your products or services to your website…for free.
 We will help.
-This program aims to support Black-owned and minority-owned businesses by providing free SEO evaluations, advice, and planning.
+This program aims to support Black-owned or minority-owned (BIPOC) businesses by providing free SEO evaluations and advice.

 There is currently no cap on the number of possible marketing grant recipients per month.
 Grantees will be selected on a rolling basis.
 There is no application deadline.